 For those who believe race is a fine criteria to use for college admissions, are you telling me that because my skin is darker than the average person due to my Polynesian background, I get to score lower on my SATs than my lighter skinned brothers and sisters for the same chance of getting into college?
 Come on now.
 My only benefit is that I won't get sunburned as easily during the zombie apocalypse!

-As a future parent, is affirmative action based on race saying that even if I amass a $25 million fortune by the time my kids are in high school, they’ll get preferential treatment by checking the Pacific Islander box versus a White kid who has the same grades and scores, but who also has to work 20 hours a week at McDonald’s to afford school supplies?
-That’s not right.
+As a future parent, is affirmative action based on race saying that even if I amass a $10 million fortune by the time my kids are in high school, they'll get preferential treatment by checking the Pacific Islander box?
+This doesn't seem faire to the White kid who has the same grades and scores, but who also has to work 20 hours a week at McDonald's to afford school supplies.

 Rich Kids Have A HUGE Advantage